About Me

 Photography -

-3D printing (Elegoo Mars Pro) -
+3D printing -

-3D-Modelling in my favorite modeller BLENDER -
+3D-Modelling in my favorite modeller BLENDER or hating on FreeCAD -

 Image editing in Affinity Suite and Adobe Lightroom as well as -